Revocation of Internet Resources allocation

 Resources under process of recovery

-In accordance with resource recovery policy LAC-2009-06 approved during the Public Policy Forum held at the LACNIC XII meeting in Panama, the list of resources covered by one of the conditions specified in the policy and therefore subject to recovery shall be published for a period of six months.
+In accordance with resource recovery policy LAC-2009-06 approved during the Public Policy Forum held at the LACNIC XII meeting in Panama, the list of resources covered by one of the conditions specified in the policy and therefore subject to recovery shall be published for a period of three months.

 We remind you that according to this policy the organizations that hold these resources and wish to rectify the situation may do so by writing to email@example.com